manjunathdp/manjunathdp/README.md

 - **Lung Cancer Prediction using CT Scan Images**
   *A deep learning model that predicts lung cancer from CT scans, offering early detection potential.*

-- **StudySync**
-  *A PHP-driven MySQL database project that helps students maintain a structured record of their daily routines and academic progress.*

 - **Brain Tumor Detection**
   *Developed an intelligent model utilizing advanced deep learning algorithms to predict brain tumor likelihood with high accuracy.*